Facilities and Accessibility

 If you need any further help, please email us or call on 0116 229 4131.

 Our exhibition and facilities are designed to be fully accessible to our disabled guests.

-We estimate a visit to the Centre will last approximately 90 minutes, most of which time visitors will be required to stand whilst making their way around the exhibition and grave enclosure.
+A visit to the Centre will last about 90 minutes, most of which time visitors will be required to stand whilst making their way around the exhibition and grave enclosure.
 However there are seating areas within the courtyard and café area.

 The exhibition and grave enclosure is all level pathways for ease of navigation.
-Access can be gained to the upper level via a lift.
+There is a lift to access the exhibition on the first floor.
 Some areas of the exhibition require the ability to navigate tight angles.

-We have fully accessible disabled toilet facilities within the Centre.
-These are located at the back of the building, on the ground floor.
+We have a fully accessible toilet within the Centre.
+This is located at the back of the building, on the ground floor.

 Visually Impaired Guests

 The majority of the exhibition is made up of visual and text panels and includes some video content.
 Guests are able to bring carers to assist.

 A personal guided tour can be arranged for visitors with visual impairment if you contact us in advance of your visit by email or by calling 0116 229 4132.

 A large print version of our guide book is also available in the gift shop.